jmrr/phd_thesis/Viva/preparation.md

  * Be ready to explain Table 5, std calculation and voting mechanism.

- * Revise Fisher Vector: good resource in [VLCEAT page](http://www.vlfeat.org/api/fisher-fundamentals.html) and [^3]
+ * Revise Fisher Vector: good resource in [VLFEAT page](http://www.vlfeat.org/api/fisher-fundamentals.html) and [^3]

-### 4. Appearance-based methods for visual localisation
+## 4. Appearance-based methods for visual localisation
  * Why probabilities of error in localisation are better performance metrics than PR or ROC curves (retrieval ones).
  * Great SLAM overview [Link](http://www.computervisionblog.com/2016/01/why-slam-matters-future-of-real-time.html)
-### 5. Modelling hippocampal place cells for visual localisation
+## 5. Modelling hippocampal place cells for visual localisation

  * Study concept of CNNs and biological inspiration
  * Study connection of CNN formulation for SF-GABOR with weight sharing -> TensorFlow?